-Everyone in their life must have seen a tiny, colorful red with black polka-dots ladybird, mostly stationary on a leaf or walking on soil.
+Everyone in their life must have seen a tiny, colourful red with black polka-dots ladybird, mostly stationary on a leaf or walking on soil.
 It is known to be one of the most fascinating bugs to human beings.
 A ladybird beetle or a ladybug falls under the family Coccinellidae and the order Coleoptera.
 Ladybirds are a huge clan and comprise around 5,000 species all across the world.
 They are very small, round in shape and measure up to 8 mm in length.
-A ladybird does not always have red and black colors, but the colors and wings vary from species to species.
+A ladybird does not always have red and black colours, but the colours and wings vary from species to species.

 Let’s look at the life cycle of ladybirds to get a better understanding.

 Life Cycle of Ladybird

 1) The Egg – Stage 1 –

 The female ladybird lays her eggs in the nook and corners of leaves so as to protect it from predators.
 The female ladybug looks around for a safe spot with ample food source for the larvae to feed on when it hatches.
 The female ladybug lays around 10 to 15 eggs on the leaf.
 But during early summer, a female ladybird can lay from 300 to 1000 eggs.

 2) The Larval – Stage 2 –

 The larvae form of ladybirds is a hungry lot.
 After the eggs hatch, the larvae go on an eating spree by feeding on mites or aphids.
 Aphids are sap-sucking insects and fall under the superfamily Aphididae and are the primary food item that larvae ladybirds consume.
 The larvae are in its first instar and it consumes up to 400 aphids in a day.
 Later, the larva grows large enough for its cuticle, soft shell and it breaks out of it.
 After the moulting, the larvae enter the second stage of instar.
 The larva undergoes 4 instars, after which it attaches itself to a surface or leaf and begins to pupate.